The Playbook of the Revolution that Transformed a Small Shop in Franca into a Monster Ecosystem

 | 1957 | Foundation | Luiza Trajano Donato and Pelegrino José Donato acquire "A Cristaleira" and rename it "Magazine Luiza". |

-| 1992 | Omnichannel Innovation | Launch of "Virtual Stores", a pioneering model of stores without physical inventory, with sales via multimedia terminals. |
+| 1992 | Omnichannel Innovation | Launch of "Virtual Stores," a pioneering model for stores without physical inventory, with sales conducted through multimedia terminals. |

-| 2000 | E-commerce Launch | Launch of the website magazineluiza.com.br, marking the company's official entry into the internet. |
+| 2000 | E-commerce launch | Launch of the website magazineluiza.com.br, marking the company's official entry into the internet. |

-| 2016 | Digital Transformation | Frederico Trajano becomes CEO and begins the digital transformation cycle, focusing on platforms and marketplaces. |
+| 2016 | Digital Transformation | Frederico Trajano becomes CEO and begins the digital transformation cycle, focusing on platform and marketplace. |

-| 2021 | Acquisition of KaBuM! | Acquisition of KaBuM!, a leader in technology and gaming e-commerce, consolidating its leadership in the gaming segment. |
+| 2021 | Acquisition of KaBuM! | The acquisition of KaBuM!, a leader in e-commerce for technology and games, consolidates its leadership in the gaming segment. |

 Chapter 1: The DNA of the Revolution: Culture and Long-Term Vision